Home > Best Places Los Angeles

-South of Hollywood you’ll find additional neighborhoods that include Larchmont Village, Wilshire District and the Fairfax District.
-In these additional areas you’ll find the Original Farmers Market, The Grove Shopping center and many streets filled with shops and restaurants including Beverly Blvd, Fairfax Blvd, 3rd Street and Melrose Blvd.
+South of Hollywood, you’ll find additional neighborhoods that include Larchmont Village, Wilshire District, and the Fairfax District.
+In these additional areas you’ll find the Original Farmers Market, The Grove shopping center, and many streets filled with shops and restaurants, including Beverly Blvd, Fairfax Blvd, 3rd Street, and Melrose Blvd.

-The section of Sunset Blvd before it turns into West Hollywood is considered the Sunset Strip and known for its nightlife.
+The section of Sunset Blvd before it turns into West Hollywood is called the Sunset Strip and is known for its nightlife.
 West Hollywood is also a top nightlife hotspot with an abundance of bars and music venues.
 Beverly Hills is where you’ll find the infamous Beverly Hills Hotel and high-end shopping on Rodeo Drive.

-Mid September through mid October is one of the best times to find spectacular weather and great prices on hotels as the summer crowds have left.
+The weather in Los Angeles is beautiful for the majority of the year.
+Average highs are in the mid-90sºF in the summer and low-70sºF in the winter, making it a great vacation destination any time of the year.
+Mid-September through mid-October is one of the best times to find spectacular weather and great prices on hotels as the summer crowds have left.
 Spring is the rainiest season in Los Angeles and the most unpredictable for weather, although it will rarely rain for more than a few hours on any given day.

 The best hotels are not focused in one neighborhood and it’s easy to find great accommodations ranging from budget to luxury in most areas of Los Angeles.

-The Best Places To Stay in Los Angeles
+The Best Places to Stay in Los Angeles

 - Best Luxury Hotels in Los Angeles

 The Beverly Wilshire, A Four Seasons Hotel • Waldorf Astoria Beverly Hills • Hotel Bel-Air • Viceroy L’Ermitage Beverly Hills • Beverly Hills Hotel

-Best Beach Hotels in Los Angeles
+- Best Beach Hotels in Los Angeles

 Shutters on the Beach • Hotel Casa del Mar

-Best Boutique Hotels in Los Angeles
+- Best Boutique Hotels in Los Angeles

 Hotel Shangri-La • Plaza La Reina • Sunset Marquis Hotel

-Best Cheap Hotels in Los Angeles
+- Best Cheap Hotels in Los Angeles

 Venice Beach House • Freehand Los Angeles • BLVD Hotel & Suites

-Best Hostels in Los Angeles
+- Best Hostels in Los Angeles

 HI Los Angeles Santa Monica Hostel • Orange Drive Hostel • Banana Bungalow Hollywood